ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/05-sending-telemetry.md

 }
 {% endhighlight %}

 In the _ReadAdc()_ method there was also a reference to a _Map()_ method.
-Use the Visual Studio Lightbulb feature to add Map(int, int, int, int, int)__.
+Use the Visual Studio light bulb feature to add Map(int, int, int, int, int)__.
 This method makes it easy to map data from one value range to another.
 Modify the method signature according to the code example below.

 {% highlight csharp %}
 private double Map(int val, int inMin, int inMax, int outMin, int outMax)